 I have very little grasp of what aka Fern is going on about, so I thought I'd chuck some advice in the pot too.
 Have you heard of a website called Airbnb.com?
 I used it to stay in Guayaquil (and other places in Ecuador) a couple of months ago, and there was a lot of choice ranging from budget to high end luxury apartments.
-If you book ones with reviews, then it adds to the safetymfactor, if that's a concern. almost 6 years ago
+If you book ones with reviews, then it adds to the safetymfactor, if that's a concern. about 6 years ago

 Self drive from Lima - Ica- Nazca -Arequipa - Puno - Curco, is safe?
 Should I rent a car on-line or in Lima?